x

 About plant names...

-Olea europaea description by Thomas H. Kent, last updated 25 May 2020.
+Olea europaea description by Thomas H. Kent, not updated.

 © FloraFinder.org.
 All rights reserved.